liskowsky/Boris-Bikes-Challenges/README.md

 ## Introduction

-A program that will run all the docking stations, simulate all the bikes, and emulate all the infrastructure.
+A learning development program to run all the docking stations, simulate all the bikes, and emulate all the infrastructure of a Boris Bikes project.

 Note: Work in progress.

-##Authors:
+##Authors (Thursday):

 * Julie Lev

-* Nomi Vos
+* Arunas Skirius